Friends’ Dances

 A1 Actives cast down the outside 1 place and cross the set, passing partner by

-Allemande left opposite 3/4 and balance in a wavy line
+Allemande left 3/4, ones give right to each other, and balance in a diagonal wavy line

 A2 Hey-for-4 (starts with actives passing right shoulders)